cardstack/cardstack/packages/cardpay-sdk/README.md

 - the address of the gnosis safe
 - the address of the token contract
 - the address of the recipient
-- the amount of tokens to send as a string in units of `wei`
+- optionally,  amount of tokens to send as a string in units of `wei`
 - optionally the address of a safe owner.
 If no address is supplied, then the default account in your web3 provider's wallet will be used.

+`amount` is an optional param.
+When `amount` is included, one must ensure that there is sufficient balance leftover to pay for gas of the transaction, .i.e `safeBalance < amount - estimatedGasCost`.
+The scenario which this occurs is when the user specifies `amount` that is close to `safeBalance`.
+The client should make this check.
+When `amount` is excluded, the whole balance of the safe is withdrawn which is automatically taxed for gas, .i.e the gas deduction occurs internally within the sdk function.
+It is recommended when the client expects to withdraw the "max" balance that it doesn't specify `amount`.

 ```js
 let cardCpxd = await getAddress('cardCpxd', web3);